This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Prismatic

 A prismatic soil structure is where the individual units are confined by flat to rounded vertical faces.
-These units are usually recognized by their distinctive vertical length, while the tops are generally flat.
+These units are usually recognized by their distinctive sheer length, while the tops are generally flat.
 In this structure, water movement in the soil is mostly vertical.
 Thus, the supply of water to the roots, as well as drainage, is generally quite poor.

 Columnar